He was known for his radical views on religion and politics. As a young man, he was banned by his own religious community

 Higher temperatures reduce the efficiency of photosynthesis resulting in a loss of agricultural productivity (biologists

-immune systems), war (due to food and water shortages), and death.
-Since photosynthesis is required to replenish atmospheric
+systems), war (due to food and water shortages), and death.
+Since photosynthesis is required to replenish atmospheric O 2

 Atmospheric oxygen levels have been dropping ever since

 measurements began in 1990.
-While CCS (carbon capture and storage) technologies promise to limit some CO 2
+While CCS (Carbon Capture and Storage) technologies promise to limit some CO2 releases,

-releases,

 any burning of fuel will continue to consume atmospheric oxygen.
 So when calculating the optimum human population we also need

-to include the number of large internal combustion engines. (for now, just think about the number of ocean-going
+to include the number of large internal combustion engines. (for now, just think about the number of ocean-going boats, jet

-Many people mistakenly believe higher CO 2 levels "are good for plants" and "will trigger plant growth" (some people
+Many people mistakenly believe higher CO2 levels "are good for plants" and "will trigger plant growth" (some people

-call CO 2 the gas of life).
-First off, atmospheric CO 2 levels have
+call CO2 the gas of life).
+First off, atmospheric CO2 levels have risen

-this schematic diagram of photosynthesis shows the first stage involves the photolysis of water by sunlight
+levels).
+Secondly, this schematic diagram of photosynthesis shows the first stage involves the photolysis of

-factor to maximum photosynthetic productivity (it goes without saying that there is no release of oxygen
+considered a limiting factor to maximum photosynthetic productivity (it goes without saying that there is no release of oxygen

 on short days, cloudy days, or at night).
 The majority of plant life acquires water through roots rather than the atmosphere.
-Higher

 more evaporation usually translates into more rain fall, higher temperatures will send it back into the atmosphere sooner.